Four rules govern our approach to ethics and the environment at The Gift of Cake:

 - Foam Chips.
 When we pack our cakes for delivery we pad them with foam ‘chips’ which look like expanded polystyrene.
 But they’re not plastic!
 They’re made from corn starch and are completely biodegradable.
 Read about them here.

 - Plastic Sealing Tape.
-We are moving to paper-based tape.
+We have moved to paper-based tape.

 - Plastic Bags.
 These are vital to ensure hygienic delivery of cake.
 But we are moving from oil-based polythene to biodegradable bags made from plant-based polymer.